Jyothyrajs/CFG_Project/Homework_2.md

 5. Points assigned for task completion
 6. Option to buy rewards for task completion with points - link to reward shop - API
 7. Habit tracker
-8. It has 3 pre-defiened to-do-lists - daily, weekly, monthly
+8. It has 3 pre-defined to-do-lists - daily, weekly, monthly

 ## Provide a sample architecture diagram of the system